evanwill/refine-lessons/intro.md

 - construct URLs to retrieve information from a simple web API
 - fetch URLs using refine
 - parse JSON and HTML response to extract relevant data
+- use array functions to manipulate string values

 ## Why Use OpenRefine?

+The ability to create data sets from unstructured documents available on the web opens possibilities for research using digitized primary materials, web archives, and contemporary media streams.
+Programming Historian lessons introduce a number of methods to gather and interact with this content, from [wget](http://programminghistorian.org/lessons/applied-archival-downloading-with-wget) to [Python](http://programminghistorian.org/lessons/intro-to-beautiful-soup).
+When working with text documents, Refine is particularly suited for this task, allowing users to fetch urls and directly process the results in an iterative, exploratory manner.

 > Refine is:
 >